StackStorm/st2docs/docs/source/chatops/chatops.rst

 services, but if an adapter for a service you use isn't bundled there, you can install it manually.

-For example, here's how to connect StackStorm to Mattermost using the ``hubot-mattermost`` adapter:
+For example, here's how to connect |st2| to Mattermost using the ``hubot-mattermost`` adapter: